RicardoLera/EmbeddedNet/README.md

 Terminology:
  - I is the value of an input to the pooling layer (7x7x1280)
  - O is the value of an output to the pooling layer (1280)
- - i is the index of the first dimention of the input (1 - 7)
+ - i is the index of the first dimension of the input (1 - 7)
- - y is the index of the second dimention of the input (1 - 7)
+ - y is the index of the second dimension of the input (1 - 7)
- - k is the index of the dimention of the output (1280)
+ - k is the index of the dimension of the output (1280)
  - A is the Global Average Pooling function

 Global Average Pooling equation: